rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 5. Mac users
-    -  Mac users will want to ensure their IMAP folders are mapped correctly through their Mac/Apple Mail Client before scheduling this migration.
-If not correctly mapped we have seen duplicated folders created under their Exchange account.
+    -  Mac users require special preparation when migrating from Rackspace Email to Microsoft Exchange.
+This is because Apple Mail interacts with IMAP and POP connections in such a way that does not translate properly to Microsoft Exchange.[Prepare your Mac users for Microsoft Exchange](/how-to/prepare-mac-users-for-rackspace-email-to-microsoft-exchange-migration/)

 ### Items migrated